oniani/ira-analysis/README.md

-# IRA Facebook Posts' Analysis
+# Textual and Statistical Analysis of IRA Facebook Posts

 **This repository is a workspace for developing and creating research tools, software, datasets, etc.**